albietz/python-itertools/_episodes/02-terminating-iterators.md

 {: .output}

 Well that didn’t work quite the way we wanted it to.
-The `itertools` module provides a much more elegant way of flattening these lists into one using chain:
+The `itertools` module provides a much more elegant way of flattening these lists into one:

 ~~~
 from itertools import chain